katzer/cordova-plugin-background-mode/README.md

 ## Release Notes
 #### Version 0.2.0 (not yet released)
 - Added iOS support<br>
-  The plugin turns the app into a location tracking app for the time it runs in the background.
+  The plugin turns the app into an location tracking app for the time it runs in the background.

 ## Using the plugin
 The plugin comes without a js interface.
 Simply add the plugin to your project and the app will run while in background mode.